Fall (2022 film): Post-production

 Although the film was produced by Tea Shop Productions and Capstone Pictures, once production finished, Lionsgate Films acquired the film's distribution rights without a minimum guarantee for the producers.
 After it did well in test screenings, Lionsgate decided to release it in theaters.
-They ordered the crew to change or remove over 30 uses of the word "fuck" from the film so it could earn a PG-13 rating from the Motion Picture Association instead of a likely R rating, to increase profitability.
+They ordered the creators to change or remove over 30 uses of the word "fuck" from the film so it could earn a PG-13 rating from the Motion Picture Association instead of a likely R rating, to increase profitability.

-As reshooting the scenes would have been time-consuming and expensive, they turned to Flawless, a company established in 2021 by Nick Lynes and Fall director Scott Mann, to deepfake the actor's faces and artificially redub the "fucks" they said to PG-13-acceptable epithets like "freaking."
-The first project to use Flawless's services, Fall did earn a PG-13 rating.
+As reshooting the scenes would have been time-consuming and expensive, they turned to Flawless, a company established in 2021 by Nick Lynes and Fall director Scott Mann, to deepfake the actor's faces and artificially redub instances of "fuck" to PG-13-acceptable epithets such as "freaking".
+The first project to use Flawless, Fall after editing received the PG-13 rating.
 According to Mann, "neural reshoots" were completed within two weeks during the final stages of post-production.
 This method was also applied to foreign language dubbing for overseas distribution including Spanish and Japanese.

 Release

-The film was released in theaters in the United States on August 12, 2022 by Lionsgate, who spent $4 million releasing and promoting the film.
+The film was released in theaters in the United States on August 12, 2022, by Lionsgate, who spent $4 million releasing and promoting the film.

-It was released digitally on September 27, 2022, followed by Blu-ray and DVD releases on October 18, 2022.
+It was released online on September 27, 2022, followed by Blu-ray and DVD releases on October 18, 2022.